Days of Caring

 TD Canada Trust employees spearheaded our first Day of Caring event by painting the back porch of the local Red Cross building.
 Several businesses provided tools, ladders and paint for the project.

-The second Day of Caring was led by Kailob Quibell and manpowered by a local landscaper, cabinet maker and RBC Financial Branch employees and 22 business partners.
+The second Day of Caring was led by Kailob Quibell and powered by a local landscaper, cabinet maker, RBC Financial employees and 22 business partners.
 This extraordinary team produced a stunning tactile garden and backyard makeover for clients at a local Community Living residence.